Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 3

 If you would have peace, try to please God.
-Different people crave different things: to-day they desire one thing, to-morrow another.
+Different people crave different things: to-day they desire one thing, tomorrow another.
 You can never please the people.
 But God living within you always desires one thing, and you know what He desires.

 #### 4